JohanLi/uncharted-waters-2/README.md

 * Walking around in any port and entering buildings
 * Sailing around the world map, going ashore and setting sail

+## Development status

+### 2022-01-01
+Development has resumed after three and a half years!
+You guys somehow continue to find your way to this repo to star and fork it – thank you!

+The following is being worked on:

+* A general code cleanup, and conversion to TypeScript.
+* When sailing, the rendering of the game causes high CPU usage.
+Each and every tile is currently being redrawn for each frame, when much of the previous frame can be reused.
+Medieval ships can’t teleport after all, last I checked.
+* Markets, Shipyards, and sailing.
+You should be able to do sail from port to port, trade goods, and upgrade your fleet.
+To limit development scope, each ship type will have a fixed number of crew members (e.g., 60 for Venetian Galleass).